patojoke/get5/Help-on-Sourcemod.md

 * **onlylocal** If onlylocal is enabled sourcemod will only be enabled if the server is run in lanonly mode.
 If you start the server in public mode sourcemod will automatically be completely disabled.
 * **admins** List all users (separated by space) you want to give sourcemod admin permissions on your server.
 Users are identified by their steam id (e.g STEAM_1:1:12345678, see [here](https://steamcommunity.com/sharedfiles/filedetails/?id=209000244) for how to obtain this id) or the users ip address (e.g. 192.168.1.123).

 Following these general sourcemod options are options per supported "good" plugin.
-Currently some of the plugins supplied with the sourcemod package are supported.
+Currently some of the plugins supplied with the sourcemod package are supported as well as some other requested plugins.

 They are:

 * mapchooser
 * nominations
 * rockthevote
 * nextmap
 * randomcycle
+* warmod
+* multi1v1 (+flashbangs, kniferounds, online_stats_viewer)
 * gunmenu
 * cksurf